 The live event

-The live event itself was eight hours each day, running for four days.
-Despite being in a Zoom meeting for all four days, none of the participants expressed any Zoom fatigue.
+The live event itself was eight hours each day, running for three days.
+Despite being in a Zoom meeting for all three days, none of the participants expressed any Zoom fatigue.
 The interaction engendered by the live collaborative discussions was something to behold.

 Interactive and participatory conversations were technically enhanced by the deployment of video switchers, utilising super sources that rendered the video output from two “ups” or up to four “ups”.
 The Zoom meeting was in 720p and the graphics for lower thirds or the slide decks were seen in HD resolution by all participants.